 - Physicochemical characterization of fuels and urban or industrial wastes to design their valorization.

-- The development of thermochemical processes to valorize and recycle organic wastes through pyrolysis or gasification.
+- The development of thermochemical and valorization processes to valorize and recycle organic wastes through pyrolysis or gasification.

 - The development of hydrometallurgical processes to valorize and recycle industrial wastes.